 - Advise various institutional investors in investments in private equity, hedge and other alternative assets investment funds, including with the ongoing implementation of U.S. tax reform and implementation of the OECD BEPs initiatives to existing and new investment structures.

 - Advise hospitals, pharmaceutical and medical device manufacturers in ongoing planning for joint ventures and international expansion.

-- Advise investors and asset managers on alternative investments in the energy, commodity, blockchain and cryptocurrency and other emerging or frontier markets, with a particular focus on the use of cross-border partnerships and investment vehicles.
+- Advise investors and asset managers on investments in the energy, commodity, real estate, blockchain, cryptocurrency and other emerging or frontier markets, focusing on the use of cross-border investment vehicles.

 - Advise multinational clients in the asset management, life sciences and emerging markets industries on global changes to transfer pricing, anti-abuse and tax treaty principles.